ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 I stop at `91036c6` and re-do the changes from `9536a2c` on top of that commit.
 I use `git commit --fixup=91036c6` to create specially named commits which are compatible with `--autosquash` option of `rebase`.
-(I like to add comments to fixup commits to note what the fix.
+(I also like to add some comments to fixup commits to note what they fix.
 You can do that with an `--edit` flag.)

 > By the way, did I tell about the awesome `git add -p` mode
-> where you can review and select the patch hunks that go into commit?
+> where you can review and select the patch hunks that go into your commit?
 > Now you know.

 After I'm done I do `git rebase --continue` to resume rebasing and reapply `9536a2c` on top of split changes.
 As expected, the patch does not apply cleanly, there are some conflicts but they are rather minor.
-Fix them, `git add` then `git rebase --continue` again.
+Fix them, `git add` them and `git rebase --continue` again.
 I end up with
 [this new commit](https://github.com/ilammy/FreeRDP/commit/5a97269f95d82220ace055d2926493a6e2b83e5f)
 which looks much nicer.